Chart Color Schemes

 Crystal Brook features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 65.1% of all households, including 23.5% couples with children, 31.7% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 34.9%, with lone person households at 33.1% and group households comprising 1.3% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of South Africa.
+Family households constitute 65.1% of all households, including 23.5% couples with children, 31.7% couples without children, and 9.1% single parent families.
+Non-family households account for the remaining 34.9%, with lone person households at 33.1% and group households comprising 1.3%.
+The median household size is 2.3 people, which aligns with the Regional SA average.

 Frequently Asked Questions - Households